 Between Specific Time Frame – Apply specific rounding rules to a window of time, such as from 8 AM to 9 AM

-- Grace Period: Do you want to allow employees a period of time in which their time punch entries are not rounded?
-If so, enter the amount of minutes it should not take effect.
+Grace Period: Do you want to allow employees a period of time in which their time punch entries are not rounded?
+If so, enter the number of minutes it should not take effect.

-Next Date: The Next Date checkbox is typically used for staff that are clocking in for an overnight shift.
+Next Date: The Next Date checkbox is typically used for staff that is clocking in for an overnight shift.

 Lastly, if ever you (or your employer) are in need of technical assistance, you can contact our Support team at 1-800-610-9501, or, use our in-app messaging feature by logging into our secure site and initiating a conversation.